DavidBM/useful-javascript/README.md

 <a name="introduction"></a>
 ## Introduction

-Programming have a lot to do with language and abstraction and not only algorithms and technologies.
-It requires to step back often to see the big pictures and rethink on the complete system and not only about the part that we are currently doing.
+Programming have a lot to do with language and abstractions and not only algorithms and technologies.
+It requires to step back often to see the big picture and rethink our global approach instead of the part that we are currently doing.

-Paradoxically, programmers, we  are one of the most lazy guys of the world, we often make the mistake of thinking that is better to have a "beautiful" code than a useful one.
+Paradoxically, we, programmers, are one of the most lazy guys in the world, we often make the mistake of thinking that is better to have a "beautiful" code than a useful one.
 Or that is better to ignore corner cases for maintaining the simplicity of the system, all for not taking the time for apply this refactor pattern of what we always speak.

 But don't worry!
 There is a solution for that!
 And is very simply to apply.
 Lets do it on the Russian style.
-Every time you are lazy one big Russian guy will comes and slaps you in the face.
+Every time you get lazy one big Russian guy will comes and slaps you in the face.
 And remember, is Russian, it will hurt.

 <a name="more-serious-introduction"></a>
 ## More serious introduction

-With Russian guy or not, when a code grows becomes impossible to maintain it in the head.
-Having ad-hoc conventions not defined is something only feasible when doing scripting and not when programming seriously.
+With Russian guy or not, when a code grows becomes impossible to maintain all in the head.
+Having ad-hoc conventions without write down definition is something only feasible when doing scripting and not when programming seriously.
 I read that a good metric for knowing if a code is goo is the WTFs/minute.
 Lets assume that our code don't have any WTF and is clean and easy to read, still we can do a lot of mistakes that are going to betray us when try to make the code grow.

 With this guide I explain some points that I think people usually do incorrectly in big projects.
 Mainly because they don't realize the responsibility of writing code that will work with thousands of lines of code more and therefore they apply some scripting tactics.
 Obviously this is my experience and I don't think is perfect or close to it, but it can helps to people that is not used to make projects of more than some thousands of lines of code.
 All points are explained and have the why, that means, I explain every point.
 Therefore it should be easy to know is that applies to your project or not.